Lumby BC Travel Guide

 Collect the moments not things (easy to do in Lumby BC)

-Lumby BC is a small community located at the north end of the beautiful Okanagan Valley.
+Lumby BC is a small community located at the north end of the beautiful Okanagan Valley at the edge of the Monashee Mountains.
 It’s only 25 km east of the city of Vernon, British Columbia.
 The village is a relaxed and friendly place, with many charming quirks.

 Is it worth a visit?

 Absolutely!
 There is more to see than just the picturesque village.

 And has this town ever changed since I moved here first!
 In 1999 Lumby BC was a typical logging town.
 The economy was mainly forestry and agriculture.
 It was soon after I arrived when the mills started to close down and people lost their jobs.